-This appointment is with the governing body of the school under the terms of the National Society contract signed with the governors as employers.
-It is subject to the current conditions of employment of deputy headteachers, contained in the School Teachers’ Pay and Conditions document, other current educational and employment legislation, relevant teacher and headteacher standards and the school’s mission statement.
+This appointment is with the Governing Body of the School under the terms of the National Society contract signed with the Governors as employers.
+It is subject to the current conditions of employment of Deputy Headteachers, contained in the School Teachers’ Pay and Conditions document, other current educational and employment legislation, relevant teacher and Headteacher standards and the School’s mission statement.

 JOB TITLE: Deputy Headteacher